Azure/azure-sdk-for-cpp/sdk/storage/faq.md

    ```
    For example, a common error code is `AuthorizationPermissionMismatch`, which means the SAS token doesn't have permission to perform this operation (like writing to a blob with a SAS token that only permits read).

-You shouldn't write your own function to generate signature or sign the requests.
+You shouldn't write your own function to generate signatures or sign the requests.
 It's not a trivial task and there are many edge cases to cover.
 Use Official tools or SDK instead.

 If you still cannot figure out the problem with above steps, you can open a GitHub issue with request ID or client request ID of the failed request.